 Wild Facts About The Bald Eagle

-How To Find and Identify Bald Eagles
+How To Find Bald Eagles

 - Look for Bald Eagles along lakes, rivers, and deep marshes and estuaries.